Essential Magnetohydrodynamics for Astrophysics: Speed of buoyant rise

 \section{Speed of buoyant rise}

-(Exercise in astrophysical order-of-magnitude estimates).\\ Consider a magnetic field in a stably stratified star (a main sequence A star, say).
+(Exercise in astrophysical order-of-magnitude estimates).\\ Consider a magnetic field in a stably stratified star (a main sequence Ap star, say).
 As in the physics of the Earth's atmosphere, the stability of the stratification is characterized by the difference between the temperature gradient and an {\em adiabatic} gradient.
-If $p(z)$ is the (hydrostatic) distribution of pressure with depth $z$ (counted positive in the direction of gravity) these gradients are, in astrophysical notation (see Kippenhahn et al.\ 2012 for details): \beq \nabla = {{\rm d}\ln T\over{\rm d}\ln p},\qquad \nabla_{\rm a}=({{\rm d}\ln T\over{\rm d}\ln p})_{\rm ad}, \eeq where $\nabla_{\rm a}$ is the dependence on pressure of the {\em potential temperature}: the temperature after adiabatic compression/expansion from a fixed reference pressure to the pressure $p$ of the stratification.
+If $p(z)$ is the (hydrostatic) distribution of pressure with depth $z$ (counted positive in the direction of gravity) these gradients are, in astrophysical notation (see \hyperlink{kipp}{Kippenhahn et al.}\ 2012 for details): \beq \nabla = {{\rm d}\ln T\over{\rm d}\ln p},\qquad \nabla_{\rm a}=({{\rm d}\ln T\over{\rm d}\ln p})_{\rm ad}, \eeq where $\nabla_{\rm a}$ is the dependence on pressure of the {\em potential temperature}\,: the temperature after adiabatic compression/expansion from a fixed reference pressure to the pressure $p$ of the stratification.
 It is a function of the thermodynamic state of the gas only.
 In a stable stratification, $\nabla_{\rm a}>\nabla$.
 A fluid element displaced from its equilibrium position in the stratification oscillates about it with the {\em buoyancy frequency} $N$, given by \beq N^2={g\over H}(\nabla_{\rm a}-\nabla),\eeq where $g$ the acceleration of gravity, and $H=({\rmd}\ln p/{\rm d}z)^{-1}$ the pressure scale height.
-If it is displaced (in pressure equilibrium with its surroundings) by a small amount $\delta z$, it develops a density difference \beq {\delta\rho\over \rho} = -{\delta z\over H}(\nabla_{\rm a}-\nabla).\eeq In this stratification imagine a horizontal flux strand of strength $B$ and radius $r$, initially in temperature equilibrium with its surroundings, so it is buoyant ({\ctl section \ref{buoy}}).
-0.5\baselineskip {\parindent=-10pt {\bf a}.\ From ({\ctl\ref{delrb}}) calculate the displacement $\delta z$ of the strand after it has settled to a new equilibrium position, and calculate the temperature difference it has developed with its surroundings, assuming the displacement took place adiabatically.} Now let the temperature difference equalize again.
-The time scale for this, the thermal diffusion time, is $\tau=r^2/\kappa_{\rm T}$, where $\kappa_{\rm T}$ is the thermal diffusivity of the gas. {\parindent=-10pt {\bf b}.\ Estimate the speed of rise of the tube when thermal diffusion is taken into account (explain why this is a good estimate). {\bf c}.\ Express the rise time ($t_{\rm r}$) over a distance of order of the radius $R$ of the star in terms of its thermal relaxation time, the Kelvin-Helmholtz time $t_{\rm KH}=R^2/\kappa_T$. {\bf d}.\ A typical value of $t_{\rm KH}$ for this A star is $10^6$ yr, its central pressure is of the order $10^{17}$ erg/cm$^3$.
-Compare $t_{\rm r}$ with the main sequence life time of the star ($\sim 10^9$ yr), assuming the largest field strength observed in an A star, $\sim 10^5$ G, and a length scale $r/H=0.1$ for the field.
+If it is displaced by a small amount $\delta z$ (maintaining pressure equilibrium with its surroundings), it develops a density difference \beq {\delta\rho\over \rho_{\rm e}} = -{\delta z\over H}(\nabla_{\rm a}-\nabla). \eeq In this stratification imagine a horizontal flux strand of strength $B$ and radius $r$, initially in temperature equilibrium with its surroundings, so it is buoyant ({section \ref{buoy}}).
+To simplify the algebra assume $B^2/(8\pi p)$ to be small.
+0.5\baselineskip {\parindent=-10pt {\bf a}.\ From sect.\ {\ref{buoy}} calculate the density difference of the strand with its surroundings, and the displacement $\delta z$ after it has settled to a new position of density equilibrium.
+Calculate the temperature difference with its surroundings, assuming the displacement took place adiabatically.} Let the temperature difference equalize again.
+The time scale for this, the thermal diffusion time, is $\tau=r^2/\kappa_{\rm T}$, where $\kappa_{\rm T}$ is the thermal diffusivity of the gas and $r$ the radius of the strand. {\parindent=-10pt {\bf b}.\ Estimate the speed of rise of the tube when thermal diffusion is taken into account (explain why this is a good estimate). {\bf c}.\ Express the rise time ($t_{\rm r}$) over a distance of order of the radius $R$ of the star in terms of its thermal relaxation time, the Kelvin-Helmholtz time $t_{\rm KH}=R^2/\kappa_T$. {\bf d}.\ A typical value of $t_{\rm KH}\sim R^2/\kappa_{\rm T}$ for this Ap star is $10^6$ yr, internal pressure of the order $10^{17}$ erg/cm$^3$.
+Compare $t_{\rm r}$ with the main sequence life time of the star ($t_{\rm MS}\sim 10^9$ yr), assuming the largest field strength observed in an Ap star: $\sim 10^5$ G, a length scale $H/r=0.1$ for the field and $H/R\sim 0.1$.
 Conclusion?}

 \pb